 Qualified borrowers can get a Marcus loan ranging from $3,500 to $40,000 to finance their home improvement project, with no collateral or home appraisal required.

-Applying is easy and straightforward: You can see your fixed-rate loan offers in as few as five minutes, with no impact to your credit score for applying.
+Applying is easy and straightforward: You can see your fixed-rate loan offers in minutes, with no impact to your credit score for applying.

 And, if you need the money to start your project quickly (say you need to fix a major roof leak), you could receive your funds within five days.